nasa/openmct/API.md

 #### Clock Offsets

-When a clock is active, the time bounds of the application will be updated automatically each time the clock `ticks`.
-The bounds are calculated based on the current value provided by the active clock (via its `tick` event, and its `currentValue()` method).
+When a clock is active, the time bounds of the application will be updated automatically each time the clock "ticks".
+The bounds are calculated based on the current value provided by the active clock (via its `tick` event, or its `currentValue()` method).

 Unlike bounds, which represent absolute time values, clock offsets represent relative time spans.
 Offsets are defined as an object with two properties:

-* `start`: A `number` that must be < 0, and is used to calculate the start bounds on each clock tick.
-The start offset will be calculated relative to the value provided by a clock's tick callback, or its `currentValue` function.
+* `start`: A `number` that must be < 0 and which is used to calculate the start bounds on each clock tick.
+The start offset will be calculated relative to the value provided by a clock's tick callback, or its `currentValue()` function.
-* `end`: A `number` that must be >=0, and is used to calculate the end bounds on each clock tick.
+* `end`: A `number` that must be >=0 and which is used to calculate the end bounds on each clock tick.

 The `clockOffsets` function can be used to get or set clock offsets.
 For example, to show the last fifteen minutes in a ms-based time system: